impactorbitco/handbook-main/content/ims/policies/HR/Display Screen Equipment (DSE) Policy.md

 Version Number: 1.1
 weight: 10
 ---
-# Display Screen Equipment (DSE) Policy

 1. Purpose

-Green Orbit Digital is committed to ensuring the health, safety, and well-being of all employees while working with Display Screen Equipment (DSE), including computers, laptops, tablets, and any other technology used for work.
+Impact Orbit Creative Group is committed to ensuring the health, safety, and well-being of all employees while working with Display Screen Equipment (DSE), including computers, laptops, tablets, and any other technology used for work.
 This policy is designed to comply with the Health and Safety (Display Screen Equipment) Regulations 1992, which set out legal responsibilities for employers regarding the use of DSE in the workplace.

 The goal of this policy is to provide clear guidelines to prevent DSE-related health issues and to promote a productive, healthy working environment.

 1. Scope

-This policy applies to all employees of Green Orbit Digital who regularly use Display Screen Equipment as part of their job responsibilities, whether they are working in the office or remotely.
+This policy applies to all employees of Impact Orbit Creative Group who regularly use Display Screen Equipment as part of their job responsibilities, whether they are working in the office or remotely.
 This includes full-time, part-time, and contract staff.

 1. Responsibilities

 Employer Responsibilities:

-Green Orbit Digital will ensure that DSE is properly maintained and ergonomically set up to reduce risks of injury.
+Impact Orbit Creative Group will ensure that DSE is properly maintained and ergonomically set up to reduce risks of injury.

 The company will provide relevant training and information to employees regarding the safe use of DSE.